tauri-apps/plugins-workspace/plugins/geolocation/README.md

 You can install the JavaScript Guest bindings using your preferred JavaScript package manager:

-> Note: Since most JavaScript package managers are unable to install packages from git monorepos we provide read-only mirrors of each plugin.
-This makes installation option 2 more ergonomic to use.

 <!-- Add the branch for installations using git! -->

 ```sh